Spring 2nd Half Term

 Alongside this we will be exploring the following key concepts:

-We will cover the following areas in maths throughout the Autumn Term:
+We will cover the following areas in maths throughout the Spring Term:

 Within these areas, we will also be developing our problem solving and reasoning skills, and will be applying different strategies to arithmetic questions, as well as SATs style multi-step word problems.

 We will be continuing to use Times Table Rockstars to further develop children fluency with times tables.
 Last year we saw some FANTASTIC progress being made with children's confidence, fluency and speed when recalling their times tables, and believe TTRS played a HUGE part in this.

 Our new Science unit in this half term will be LIVING THINGS AND THEIR HABITATS - below are the objectives that we will cover with this unit of work:

 Our Geography focus throughout the first part of the Spring term will be around the theme of Globalisation.
 All our learning will centre around our enquiry question, Are we always on a journey?

 We will have two PE sessions each week - one indoor, one outdoor.
 One of our sessions will be led by Coach Louise and the other by Coach Lauren.